The Power of Colour: How Colour Psychology Influences Consumer Behaviour

 What is Colour Psychology?

-Colour psychology delves into how different hues, shades, and tones affect human emotions and behaviour.
+Colour psychology looks into how different hues, shades, and tones affect human emotions and behaviour.
 It’s not just about what looks good; it’s about how colours make us feel and react.
 For businesses, leveraging the right colours can enhance brand perception, evoke desired emotions, and ultimately drive consumer action.

 Why Colour Matters in Marketing